TL;DR – Dragon Fruit Cactus from Seed

 - Growth is slow at first – dragon fruit cactus care is all about patience and consistency.

-This guide walks you through the steps I used, shows the different growth stages in pictures, and shares the basic dragon fruit cactus care conditions that helped my plants thrive.
+This guide walks you through the exact steps I used, shows the growth stages in pictures, and shares the basic dragon fruit cactus care conditions that helped my plants thrive.

 First step: grab a ripe dragon fruit (pitaya).
 Cut it open and scoop out a spoonful of the juicy pulp filled with tiny black seeds.

 After rinsing, I let the seeds soak in clean water for a short time.
-This helps hydrate them and washes off the last bits of fruit.
+This hydrates them and washes off the last bits of fruit.

 Next, you can either: